hvag/blog/terraform.md

 Hey, check it out, we're not just going to do DevOps, we'll be doing DevSecOps.
 Excellent!

-Let's build the Windows bastion server(s), along with all other servers from 'golden images'.
+Let's build the Windows bastion server(s), along with all the other servers, from 'golden images'.
 Go to our [Windows Page](/blog/windows) for details.

 ...